Justin Bieber and my trans masculinity

-Every time I squeezed into a packed lesbian club, the intense stares at my Bieber haircut were starting to drag me down.
+Every time I squeezed into a packed lesbian club, intense stares at my Bieber haircut were starting to drag me down.

 Why do you care about him so much?
 Why do you even want to look like him?

 There was a lot of transphobia in the lesbian community.
 I was dealing with it by crying to ‘U Smile’ in the car.
 For many women, boy pop stars were still trapped inside the zeitgeist.
-The women who loved women also hated him.
+Some women who loved women also hated him.